cedar-policy/rfcs/text/0033-input-versions.md

 If an input format changes in a way that older syntax is interpreted differently, such as the `appliesTo` in the JSON schema as per the request in [issue 351](https://github.com/cedar-policy/cedar/issues/351), the fact that a version annotation is optional presents a problem: A newer and older parser could both accept the same input, but interpret it differently.
 If a version annotation was required, such an ambiguous interpretation would not be possible.

+Providing language-version annotations in code files is unusual.
+Go permits [specifying the language minimum version in a module's metadata file](https://go.dev/ref/mod#go-mod-file-go), but not in the code itself.

 ## Alternatives

 ### Do nothing to Cedar; version info can appear in application metadata